Saint-Pol-de-Léon Cathedral: Notre-Dame du Mont-Carmel altar (36)

-Autel du Rosaire (19)
+Rosary altar (19)

 The 17th-century altar and altarpiece is in one of the lateral chapels on either side of the choir.
 This chapel served the parish of Saint-Jean Baptiste or Saint-Jean de la ville, one of the seven Minihy parishes served by the Léon bishopric.
 The altar includes a painting which was acquired by the "congrégation du Rosaire" in 1643 and is a panoramic view of St Pol de Léon at that time.
 One can see the famous Carmes convent since destroyed.
 This panorama is the backcloth to a depiction of the Virgin Mary and John the Baptist showing the city to Christ.
 In the accompanying altarpiece, 15 small medallions illustrate the "mystères du Rosaire".
 In front of the altar is the flat grave of Canon Kerguz holding the cantorial baton, the insignia of the cathedral cantor.
 This chapel holds the three windows which tell of the St Pol legend.
 Also in this location is the Chapelle du Saint-Sacrament, a place kept for the public to sit quietly in contemplation.